Prcpltwfkwd-TW/EOF/README.md

 ## Notes
 Shout out to Kai-Chi Tseng, the original algorithm developer: https://kuiper2000.github.io/

-This package uses sklearn.decomposition.PCA to calculating EOF.
+This package uses sklearn.decomposition.PCA to calculate EOF.
 Please make sure you've already had sklearn.decomposition.PCA in your environment before using.

 sklearn.decomposition.PCA uses singular values decomposition (svd) to solve eigenvalue problem.
 If you want to specify the solver of svd, please wrap the complete arguments in a dictionary and pass the dictionary to the class.
-For more detail in svd arguments, please check the documentation of sklearn.decomposition.PCA.
+For more detail in svd arguments, please check the document of sklearn.decomposition.PCA.

 sklearn.decomposition.PCA: https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html